xyf2043/password-manager/README.md

 # Password Manager

 This is my UBC CPSC210 project that comes from my school github account in CPSC210 github Enterprise.
-NO COPY or CLONE is allowed since it violates UBC academic misconduct policy.
+NO COPY or CLONE is allowed (if you intend to copy and use the code as your own) since it violates UBC academic misconduct policy.

 ## Overview about the project